SEO isn’t only about link building.

 Don’t skip writing a meta description for your blog posts.
 A clear, descriptive meta description will get you more clicks.
 A good practice is to include your target keyword in the meta description once.

 You can use the Yoast SEO plugin, which prompts you to set a meta description for each post.

 SEO for mobile devices requires a few extra tweaks.
 With 58% of all searches starting from mobiles, you need to optimize your blog posts to perform better in mobile searches.

-With the recent mobile first index and mobile-friendly update, Google clearly showed us it focuses on mobile users (pretty much more than desktop users).
+With the new mobile-first index and mobile-friendly update, Google clearly showed us it focuses on mobile users (pretty much more than desktop users).

 So the bottom line is – you need to make your pages responsive on mobile devices.
-A good way to start is switching to a mobile-friendly theme, using the mobile cache (found in cache plugins like WP Rocket) and by following Google’s mobile-friendly test guidelines.
+An excellent way to start is switching to a mobile-friendly theme, using the mobile cache (found in cache plugins like WP Rocket), and following Google’s mobile-friendly test guidelines.